 Note.
 It is a requirement of this specification that the checksums calculated independently for the Tiles and the Atlas frame.

 [Ed.
-(All): During the projection process from 2D into 3D information the 2D tiles shall be used, the 3D tile definition mechanism seems to be redundant and can be handled by the encoder, in addition the Volumetric Annotation SEI message defines the 3d bounding box].
+(VZ/ATA/DBG): During the projection process from 2D into 3D information the 2D tiles shall be used, the 3D tile definition mechanism seems to be redundant and can be handled by the encoder, in addition the Volumetric Annotation SEI message defines the 3d bounding box].

 Bitstream conformance